Overview

 • Getting started — install, build, and run your first app.

-• Architecture — how the JS runtime, the Rust core, and the four backends fit together.
+• Architecture — how the JS runtime, Rust core, and target backends fit together.

 • ComponentsView, Text, Image, control flow, and the app-shell primitives.